 Lincoln Bicycle Accident Lawyer

-• Our lawyers have handled bicycle accident cases for victims in Nebraska for decades.
-Brothers and partner attorneys Jim and Bob Knowles each have more than 30 years of experience.
+- Our lawyers have handled bicycle accident cases for victims in Nebraska for decades.
+Brothers and partner attorneys Jim and Bob Knowles each have more than 30 years of experience representing injured cyclists.

-Hiring a lawyer to represent you during a bicycle accident insurance claim can significantly help you with the legal process during this difficult time.
+Hiring a bicycle accident lawyer significantly improves your chances of securing fair compensation while you focus on recovery.
 Your Lincoln personal injury lawyer will understand Nebraska’s bicycle accident laws and how to apply them to your specific case.

-Hiring an attorney in Lincoln can come with numerous benefits, including:
+Hiring a bicycle accident attorney in Lincoln can come with numerous benefits, including:

-• Negotiations with an insurance company on your behalf.
+- Negotiations with insurance companies on your behalf.

 An attorney will not be intimidated by car insurance companies or the tactics they often use to underpay claimants.
 You can trust your lawyer to use aggressive legal strategies against insurance claims adjusters to achieve optimal case results on your behalf.
 Meanwhile, you can focus your time and energy on healing from your bicycle accident injuries.

-Common Causes of Bicycle Accidents in Lincoln, Nebraska
+What Are the Common Causes of Bicycle Accidents in Lincoln?

-Most bicycle accidents in Lincoln trace back to negligence, or the failure to exercise the degree of care that a reasonable person would in the same circumstances.
+Most bicycle accidents in Lincoln result from driver negligence, or the failure to exercise the degree of care a reasonable person would in the same circumstances.
 When negligence results in injury or harm to someone else, the negligent party can face liability, or financial responsibility, for the victim’s losses.

-Many bicycle accidents are caused by driver errors that risk the safety of others, such as:
+Many bicycle accidents in Lincoln are caused by driver errors that risk the safety of others, such as:

 In other cases, bicycle accidents are caused by poor weather and road conditions.
 If a road in Lincoln is poorly maintained by the local government and contains dangerous potholes, uneven road surfaces or other defects, this increases the risk of bicycle accidents.